Kakhaber Okriashvili

-Kakhaber "Kakha" Okriashvili (Georgian: კახაბერ ოქრიაშვილი; born on 21 March 1966) is a Georgian doctor, businessman, and politician, founder of the PSP pharmacy network and a member of Parliament since 2004.
+Kakhaber "Kakha" Okriashvili (Georgian: კახაბერ ოქრიაშვილი; born on 21 March 1966) is a Georgian doctor, businessman, and politician, founder of the PSP pharmacy network and a member of Parliament from 2004 to 2025.

 Starting his career as a doctor in the last years of the Soviet Union, he founded PSP in 1995, a company that he led until 2003, and of which he has remained majority owner since then.
 In 2003, he was elected to the Parliament of Georgia as an independent candidate to represent the Dmanisi Majoritarian District.
 Joining the Mikheil Saakashvili-affiliated United National Movement in 2008, he would be reelected that year and again in 2012, before leaving the party weeks after its defeat to Georgian Dream (GD).
 Formally joining GD in 2014, he was reelected in 2016 in the Dmanisi-Tsalka Majoritarian District.

-A staunch conservative, he has often voted outside of party line to oppose major bills like the 2020 labor reform, the 2017 ban on commercial advertisement in Georgian Public Broadcasting, and calling for a pension reform that would allow individuals to opt out of the mandatory retirement system.
-Most controversially, he was a key vote against a constitutional amendment that would have sped up Georgia's transition from a mixed electoral system to a fully proportional system from 2024 to 2020, causing the bill to fail despite GD's support and prolonging a nationwide political crisis.
+A staunch fiscal conservative, he has often voted outside of party line to oppose major bills like the 2020 labor reform, the 2017 ban on commercial advertisement in Georgian Public Broadcasting, and calling for a pension reform that would allow individuals to opt out of the mandatory retirement system.
+Most controversially, during the 2019 Georgian protests, he was a key vote against a proposed constitutional amendment that would have sped up Georgia's transition from a mixed electoral system to a fully proportional one from 2024 to 2020, causing the bill to fail and prolonging a nationwide political crisis.

-In 2020, he left GD and created the Progress and Freedom party with fellow businessman Tsezar Chocheli, and merged it within the UNM-led Strength is in Unity electoral bloc, winning a seat in that year's parliamentary election after a campaign that was characterized for a high level of violent incidents.
-One of dozens of MPs in boycott, he agreed to rejoin the legislature in May 2021.
+In 2020, he left GD and created the opposition Progress and Freedom party with fellow businessman Tsezar Chocheli, and merged it within the UNM-led Strength is in Unity electoral bloc, winning a seat in that year's parliamentary election.
+During the 2024 Georgian parliamentary election his party was part of another UNM-led Unity – National Movement opposition coalition and he again won a seat in the Georgian parliament, although during the 2024–2026 Georgian protests he joined the opposition in boycotting the legislature and alleging the electoral fraud.
+Along with 48 other opposition deputies, he demanded his parliamentary mandate to be terminated in a protest, with the parliament voting to do so in February 2025.